DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti
+## Week 6
+### What did I do?
+This week I mostly worked on the temporary server for the native app.
+My app will eventually connect to the Gateway that is being build by an other intern.
+I decided to write a small back-end that will allow us to make a working MVP.

+I also made authentication work.
+A user can now authenticate with his/her existing account.
+Previously there wasn't any form of authentication.
+I added this to make this MVP secure during testing.

+The second part of the week I worked on two things.
+I provided my code with code comments to explain to future developers that will work on this project what everything is and does.
+I also made a more extensive README about what the app does and how you can run a development environment for it.

+I have also written front-end tests.
+It is important for deployment that the code runs through tests to make sure everything works.
+I have never written a test so I had to do some research on how I can make them.
+I decided to use Jest, which was already supported by Expo.io.
+I wrote tests for helper functions I made, UI elements and most importantly the config of the native app.
+With this config you build the complete interface.
+It was important to make sure that this config is correct.

+### For who/what did I do this?
+I did all this work this week to ensure a well working, well documented and thoroughly tested product.
+By writing the native server, documenting the code and writing tests I accomplished this a bit more.

+### What went well/not so well?
+This week went well.
+It made me feel better about my product and my ability to transfer this project to the next person.

 ## Week 5
 ### What did I do?
 I finished my MVP!
 Since I set up the web sockets for live data I could finish up the remaining tasks.
 All the vehicles still needed to be displayed driving on the map.
 After refactoring the code to make it more modularized I build this.
 All the data and functionality for the MVP is now there.